mfikes/chivorcam/README.md

 # Usage

-You can use the macros in this library to define macros directly in ClojureScript source.
+You can use this library to define macros directly in ClojureScript source.
 Or even directly in the REPL:

 ```